Machine learning & data-driven modeling in bioengineering

 You will implement what we have learned using real data from studies.

-These are meant to challenge you to become comfortable applying the material.
+They are meant to help you become comfortable applying the material.

-Document your effort.
-Get started early.
-Seek answers to your questions in office hours, in lab, or on Campuswire!
+Document your effort, get started early, and seek help in office hours, in lab, or on Campuswire.

 Project